 - 6+ months: 100+ WPM possible with dedication

 The average person types around 40 WPM.
 Professional typists hit 80–100 WPM.
-The world record is over 200 WPM — but even reaching 70–80 WPM puts you ahead of 90% of people.
+Even reaching 70–80 WPM puts you ahead of 90% of people — and it's entirely achievable in a few months of daily practice.

 SUMMARY